dtcenter/MET/met/docs/Users_Guide/README.rst

 used in the computation of statistics.
 Masking regions may be specified in the following ways:

-   - The "grid" entry is an array of named grids.
+* The "grid" entry is an array of named grids.
 It contains a comma-separated list of pre-defined NCEP grids over which to perform verification.
 An empty list indicates that no masking grids should be used.
 The standard NCEP grids are named "GNNN" where NNN indicates the three digit grid number.
 Supplying a value of "FULL" indicates that the verification should be performed over the entire grid on which the data resides.
-     See: `ON388 - TABLE B, GRID IDENTIFICATION <http://www.nco.ncep.noaa.gov/pmb/docs/on388/tableb.html>`_
+  See: `ON388 - TABLE B, GRID IDENTIFICATION (PDS Octet 7), MASTER LIST OF NCEP STORAGE GRIDS, GRIB Edition 1 (FM92) <http://www.nco.ncep.noaa.gov/pmb/docs/on388/tableb.html>`_
-     (PDS Octet 7), MASTER LIST OF NCEP STORAGE GRIDS, GRIB Edition 1 (FM92) The "grid" entry can be the gridded data file defining grid.
+  The "grid" entry can be the gridded data file defining grid.

-   - The "poly" entry contains a comma-separated list of files that define verification masking regions.
+* The "poly" entry contains a comma-separated list of files that define verification masking regions.
 These masking regions may be specified in two ways: as a lat/lon polygon or using a gridded data file such as the NetCDF output of the Gen-Vx-Mask tool.

-      - An ASCII file containing a lat/lon polygon.
+  * An ASCII file containing a lat/lon polygon.
     Latitude in degrees north and longitude in degrees east.
-        The first and last polygon points are connected. e.g. "MET_BASE/poly/EAST.poly" which consists of n points:
+    The first and last polygon points are connected.
+    For example, "MET_BASE/poly/EAST.poly" which consists of n points:
     "poly_name lat1 lon1 lat2 lon2... latn lonn"

     Several masking polygons used by NCEP are predefined in the installed share/met/poly directory.
 Creating a new polygon is as simple as creating a text file with a name for the polygon followed by the lat/lon points which define its boundary.
 Adding a new masking polygon requires no code changes and no recompiling.
 Internally, the lat/lon polygon points are converted into x/y values in the grid.
 The lat/lon values for the observation points are also converted into x/y grid coordinates.
 The computations performed to check whether the observation point falls within the polygon defined is done in x/y grid space.

-      - The NetCDF output of the gen_vx_mask tool.
+  * The NetCDF output of the gen_vx_mask tool.

-      - Any gridded data file that MET can read may be used to define a verification masking region.
+  * Any gridded data file that MET can read may be used to define a verification masking region.
 Users must specify a description of the field to be used from the input file and, optionally, may specify a threshold to be applied to that field.
 Once this threshold is applied, any grid point where the resulting field is 0, the mask is turned off.
-Any grid point where it is non-zero, the mask is turned on. e.g. "sample.grib {name = \"TMP\"; level = \"Z2\";} >273"
+Any grid point where it is non-zero, the mask is turned on.
+    For example,  "sample.grib {name = \"TMP\"; level = \"Z2\";} >273"

-   - The "sid" entry is an array of strings which define groups of observation station ID's over which to compute statistics.
+* The "sid" entry is an array of strings which define groups of observation station ID's over which to compute statistics.
 Each entry in the array is either a filename of a comma-separated list.

-      - For a filename, the strings are whitespace-separated.
+  * For a filename, the strings are whitespace-separated.
 The first string is the mask "name" and the remaining strings are the station ID's to be used.
-      - For a comma-separated list, optionally use a colon to specify a name.
+  * For a comma-separated list, optionally use a colon to specify a name.
     For "MY_LIST:SID1,SID2", name = MY_LIST and values = SID1 and SID2.
-      - For a comma-separated list of length one with no name specified, the mask "name" and value are both set to the single station ID string.
+  * For a comma-separated list of length one with no name specified, the mask "name" and value are both set to the single station ID string.
     For "SID1", name = SID1 and value = SID1.
-      - For a comma-separated list of length greater than one with no name specified, the name is set to MASK_SID and the values are the station ID's to be used.
+  * For a comma-separated list of length greater than one with no name specified, the name is set to MASK_SID and the values are the station ID's to be used.
     For "SID1,SID2", name = MASK_SID and values = SID1 and SID2.
-      - The "name" of the station ID mask is written to the VX_MASK column of the MET output files.
+  * The "name" of the station ID mask is written to the VX_MASK column of the MET output files.
-   - The "llpnt" entry is either a single dictionary or an array of dictionaries.
+* The "llpnt" entry is either a single dictionary or an array of dictionaries.
 Each dictionary contains three entries, the "name" for the masking region, "lat_thresh", and "lon_thresh".
 The latitude and longitude thresholds are applied directly to the point observation latitude and longitude values.
 Only observations whose latitude and longitude values meet this threshold criteria are used.
 A threshold set to "NA" always evaluates to true.

 The masking logic for processing point observations in Point-Stat and Ensemble-Stat fall into two cateogries.
 The "sid" and "llpnt" options apply